CrystalNet-Tech/dotnet-for-delphi-samples/samples/getting-started/Reflections/Basic_Reflections/README.md

-# How to use .Net Reflection to Open and Close SqlConnection in Delphi
+### How to use .Net Reflection to Open and Close SqlConnection in Delphi
-This demo shows how to use .Net reflection in Delphi to load System.Data assembly, load and create instance of SqlConnection type, set the connectionString property of the SqlConnection and invoke the open and close method of the SqlConnection instance.

-This demo shows how to use .Net reflection in Delphi to load System.Data assembly, load and create instance of SqlConnection type, set the connectionString property of the SqlConnection and invoke the open and close method of the SqlConnection instance.
+This sample shows how to use .Net reflection in Delphi to load System.Data assembly, load and create instance of SqlConnection type, set the connectionString property of the SqlConnection and invoke the open and close method of the SqlConnection instance.